VGenesis/PISiBP-projekat/README.md

 	-	Get category by name
 	-	Update category

-## API

-Using JavaScript and AJAX.

-Each DBC functionality will have its' own JS script.
 Each of these scripts may contain one or more functions:
 *	Necessary:	a function that delivers the DBC functionality
 *	Optional:	selection/sorting function based on DBC result